 There aren’t a lot of public parks within Midtown proper, and the biggest (Bryant Park) can get loud and crowded.
 While much smaller, Paley Park is worth visiting.
 It has a falling water display with locust trees and flowers that help create a brief break in the nonstop chaos of NYC.
 Visitors can sit at the tables to eat or socialize at this peaceful park on E. 53rd Street.

-One last tip: If you plan to explore Midtown Manhattan, check out La Bernardin restaurant for great French food, Beer Culture for quality craft beer, and the Skyline Hotel for affordable Midtown lodging.
+One last tip: If you plan to explore Midtown Manhattan, check out La Bernardin restaurant for great French food, Beer Culture for quality craft beer, and the Archer Hotel for affordable Midtown lodging.

 MORE NEW YORK CITY CONTENT: